matbmeijer/BusinessObjects/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# BusinessObjects
+# BusinessObjects 📊

 <!-- badges: start -->

 <!-- badges: end -->

-**🚧 UNDER CONSTRUCTION**

 This packages is an API wrapper of the SAP Business Objects API for the R language.
-This package will probably never see CRAN as SAP Business Objects is not Open Source.
+It allows to connect R to SAP Business Objects to automate and build multiple workflows from within R. This package will probably never see CRAN as SAP Business Objects is not o source.

-## Installation
+### Installation

 You can install the latest release of this package from [Github](https://github.com/matbmeijer/JirAgileR) with the following